GhostlyActive/Ghost-Engine-Classic-2D/README.md

 # Ghost-Engine-Classic-2D

-### Creating a Game Engine from Raycasting to Binary Space Partitioning.
-Everything runs on an Arduino Microcontroller and is then displayed on an OLED Display.

-The important thing to know about the project is that I started with the raycasting algorithm for rendering the world (Like in Wolfenstein 3D).
-Then I used Binary Space Partitioning (Doom) and replaced the array data structure of the map with a binary tree, which contains the divided map and much more in the nodes.
-The rendering is more complex.
-Visibility problems can be solved e.g. with traversal.
+### This project involves creating a pseudo 3D game engine that uses raycasting and binary space partitioning techniques to render 3D environments on an OLED display powered by an Arduino.

+This project is based on the raycasting algorithm used in games like Wolfenstein 3D, and it has been extended to include Binary Space Partitioning techniques (as seen in Doom) and a binary tree data structure for more efficient rendering of the game world.
+The engine's enhanced rendering capabilities include the ability to solve visibility problems using traversal algorithms, resulting in a more immersive gaming experience.